nathancarter/weblurch/doc/plan.md

 ### Test app

- * Split the test app into tabs, one containing a view that shows the document as HTML source.
  * Add to the test app a user interface for making any of the editing API calls on any Node in the `LurchEditor`'s main HTML element (could be just a JS eval of the code in an input box).